Tencent/vConsole/README.md

 ---
 A lightweight, extendable front-end developer tool for mobile web page.

+vConsole is framework-free, you can use it in Vue or React or any other framework application.

-vConsole is the official debugging tool for WeChat Miniprograms.
+Now vConsole is the official debugging tool for WeChat Miniprograms.

 ## Features